dorelljames/dorellblog/content/blog/creating-my-first-sanity-io-plugin/index.md

 ## What's next?

 Build your own Sanity plugin!
-I think it's really important to really understand the `Part Sytem` I mentioned in this article.
-I hope there were more documentation about it.
+I think it's really important to really understand the `Part System` I mentioned in this article.
+I hope there was more documentation about it.
 I just try to make out of the examples of anything I can find.
 Probably a good tip is to browse the `node_modules` of the `@sanity` package you're working on.
 You'll find some examples there. 😉

 ## References